pgguido/datamanager/README.md

   * Persistence of data on the client will allow for complete offline functionality
   * Automated system for synching client and server data
   * Multi-level security model allowing users to control read/write access to the data

+The initial target for this application is the Chrome browser and Chrome Packaged App.